Haochen-Luo/Haochen-Luo.github.io/index.md

 ## Welcome to Haochen Luo(Robert)'s Pages

-I am a year 3 student studying computer science at the University of Liverpool.
+I am a junior student studying computer science at the University of Liverpool.
 Prior to it, I spent two years at Xi'an Jiaotong-Liverpool University studying computer science as well.
-My research interests are computer vision, deep learning, bioinformatics and AI-composing.
+My research interests are computer vision, natural language processing, bioinformatics and AI-composing.

 ### Academic Performance
 -----------------------------------------------------